Shopping

 That's before you get into the extras.
 We're big fans of the sear station, designed to leave those classic charred lines in your steaks and burgers for maximum flavor by creating an intense heat zone.
 There's also a side burner that can be used to prep side dishes or cook off smaller items that can't go on the main grill.

-There's also a foldable warming rack that can heat burger buns or keep hot dogs warm when they're done cooking, so you can prep your foods with different cooking times but the same serving time.
+There's also a foldable warming rack that can heat burger buns or keep hot dogs warm when they're done cooking, so you can prep foods with different cooking times but serve them all at once and still hot.

 However, unlike the Weber SmokeFire below, you can't adjust the temperature of this grill via an app.
 You'll need to run it off an outlet, and it's the most expensive grill on test.